Unusual Perspectives of St. Mark's Basilica: guided visit of the Museum with access to the terrace

 The last and equally spectacular stage of our guided tour will be the visit to the original St Mark’s Basilica Horses that once stood on the upper part of the church facade.
 The Quadriga Domini had to overcome a long and insidious journey between land and sea, travelling through cities and empires... and if you hear folks’ beliefs, you will discover that the Quadriga of St Mark does not really enjoy a good reputation ... it seems it brings bad luck!
 The reason?
 You can only find out with our special visit to St Mark’s Basilica!

-This tour lasts approximately one hour, the ideal time for those who want to learn about the history, art and traditions of this extraordinary monument thanks to the explanations of our local guide.
+This tour lasts approximately 45 minutes, the ideal time for those who want to learn about the history, art and traditions of this extraordinary monument thanks to the explanations of our local guide.

-At the end of the tour you can stay back in order to visit the St Mark’s Basilica Museum at leisure – the entrance ticket is included in our guided tour of St Mark’s Basilica - admire once again the splendid panorama of the Piazza from the Basilica’s Loggia or return to the ground floor to enjoy in no hurry every corner of this precious jewel of the Venetian lagoon.
+At the end of the tour you can stay back in order to visit the St Mark’s Basilica Museum at leisure or admire once again the splendid panorama of the Piazza from the Basilica’s Loggia.